Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lindfield has 71 active public transport stops offering a mix of train and bus services.
-These are served by 46 routes that facilitate 5,803 weekly passenger trips in total.
-Transport accessibility is rated highly with residents located an average of 166 meters from the nearest stop.
-Most commuting in this predominantly residential area is outward-bound.
-Cars remain the primary mode at 70%, followed by train at 19% and walking at 5%.
+Lindfield has 71 operational public transport stops, offering a mix of train and bus services.
+These are covered by 46 unique routes, facilitating 5,803 weekly passenger trips in total.
+Transport accessibility is deemed excellent, with residents' average distance to the nearest stop being 166 meters.
+Predominantly residential, Lindfield sees most commuters traveling outward.
+Cars remain the primary mode of transport at 70%, followed by trains at 19% and walking at 5%.
 On average, there are 1.2 vehicles per dwelling.

-According to the 2021 Census, a high proportion of residents, 62.3%, work from home, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages 829 trips per day, equating to approximately 81 weekly trips per individual stop.
+According to the 2021 Census, 62.3% of residents work from home, which may be influenced by COVID-19 conditions.
+Daily service frequency across all routes averages 829 trips, translating to approximately 81 weekly trips per individual stop.

 Frequently Asked Questions - Transport